Mentors-Outreach/mentors-outreach/index.md

     has_border: false
     background_color: none
   - type: cta_section
-    title: Ready to make the most of our community?
+    title: Ready to make the most of our communi?
     content: Start achieving your goals today!
     actions:
       - label: Try for free